Developmentally appropriate practice: Learning standard

-Updates in NAEYC 2020 Position Statement
+Updates in 2020 position statement

 In the updated 2020 position statement, NAEYC admitted that previous position statements painted social and cultural differences "as deficits and gaps" instead of viewing them as "assets or strengths to be built upon".
 The revisions made were in hopes to highlight the updated core considerations:

-(1)There are "greater variations" within the stages of development, which the previous versions failed to realize the "critical role" social and cultural differences have on student learning and development.
+(1) There are "greater variations" within the stages of development, which the previous versions failed to realize the "critical role" social and cultural differences have on student learning and development.

-(2) While children need to learn and understand different social and cultural contexts, educators also need to recognize their own "biases— both implicit and explicit" to ensure their teaching does not negatively impact student learning.
+(2) While children need to learn and understand different social and cultural contexts, educators also need to recognize their own "biases—both implicit and explicit" to ensure their teaching does not negatively impact student learning.

 Studies have revealed that the use of DAP has led to an increase in children's receptive language, particularly in DAP programs that include higher-literacy environment and developmentally appropriate activities.

-Implications for Instruction
+Implications for instruction

-There are different suggestions for teachers to engage in developmentally appropriate practice depending on students’ stage of development.
+There are different suggestions for teachers to engage in developmentally appropriate practice depending on students' stage of development.